-- traffic signals.
-Congestion continues to grow in most of the urban areas where commercial bus services operate more successfully. - 2.
-To improve public transport cross ticketing and easy payment systems the Discovery ticket covers most of the South East facilitated by a number of councils.
 However, take up is small and operators prefer to push their own products.
-Take-up of the BusPlus ticket product for bus/rail use is patchy.
-Take-up in some towns such as Crawley is good.
-We need to challenge residents' views of their local bus services and use of them to get to the train station.
-What is needed are products that the public recognise and are attractively priced.
+The BusPlus ticket product for bus/rail use take up is patchy.
+Take up in some towns such as Crawley is good.
+We need to challenge resident's views of their local bus services and use of them to get to the train station.
+What is needed is products that the public recognise and are attractively priced.
 In addition, technology has made great advances for passengers.
 However, the application of easy payments and bus pass solutions isn't universal.
-Contactless payments might be available via larger operators but not the smaller firms who provide valuable in-filling bus services.
-Cross ticketing and easy payment solutions will need to be easy to use and straightforward for as many user types as possible to promote use of sustainable travel modes such as bus and rail.
-The County Council has much to gain from working across the industry to gain good quality information about bus use as well. - 3.
-To put buses at the forefront in use of clean technology buses have a reputation of being high polluters when in fact they can be lower than cars based on a per passenger calculation, especially with the latest Euro 6 engines.
-However, there remain a large number of older vehicles used to cover secondary services and school transport that do produce high amounts of pollutants.
+Contactless payments might be available via larger operators but not the smaller firms who provide valuable in filling bus services.
+The County Council has much to gain from working across the industry to gain good quality information about bus use as well.

+- 3. To put buses at the forefront in use of Clean Technology buses have a reputation of being high polluters when in fact they can be lower than cars based on a per passenger calculation, especially with the latest Euro 6 engines.
+However, there remain a large number of older vehicles used to cover secondary services and school transport that do produce high pollutants.
 We need to work with the bus and coach operators to replace or retrofit their vehicles to reduce this.
 There is more to be done together to get the message to our residents that choosing a clean bus contributes to improved air quality leading to better life outcomes.
-In addition, new technology such as electric and hybrid vehicles will be explored as well as the required additional generating capacity to support them.
-The County Council can seek to utilise its own supplies through the Sussex Energy tariff and solar farm electricity generation initiatives. - 4.
-To improve journey experience by prioritising investment in modern suitable bus infrastructure where partners have done this there have been step changes in bus use (such as in Crawley).
-We are always competing with other road users, many of whom prefer to use the car for their travel needs.
-Buses have a large part to play so there is the need to convince hearts and minds of both users and funders to prioritise spending as an investment in the network.
-Bus users welcome the benefits of features such as WIFI whilst travelling that could be enhanced across more services. - 5.
-To ensure the design of new developments incorporates buses as a priority much more can be done across the County Council and with our district/borough council partners to ensure new developments are designed with the bus at its centre along with walking and cycling.
+In addition, new technology such as Electric and hybrid vehicles will be explored. - 4.
+To improve journey experience by prioritising investment in modern suitable bus infrastructure where partners have done this there has been step changes in bus use (such as in Crawley).
+We are always competing with other road users many of whom prefer to use the car for their travel needs.
+Buses have a large part to play so there is the need to convince hearts and minds of both users and funders to prioritise spending as an investment in the network. - 5.
+To ensure the design of new developments incorporates buses as a priority more can be done across the County Council, and with our District/Borough Council partners, to ensure new developments are designed with the bus at its centre along with walking and cycling.
 Too many developments have been built with access and facilities for bus use as a secondary consideration.
-We want developers to promote greater bus use by new residents. - 6.
-Funding pressures mean that we will have to prioritise funding for bus services that contribute to the West Sussex Plan requiring changes in the criteria used to determine bus support and grant funding for community transport.
-Rural access is a growing issue with transport solutions being expensive and sometimes difficult to achieve. - 7.
-Public sector funding varies across West Sussex by working with other public sector partners such as district/borough/parish and town councils, as well as the NHS, we want to provide equitable funding for services across West Sussex. - 8.
+We want developers to promote greater bus use by new residents. - Funding pressures means that we will have to prioritise funding for bus services that contribute to the West Sussex Plan - requiring changes in the criteria used to determine bus support and grant funding for Community Transport.
+Rural access is a growing issue with transport solutions being expensive and sometimes difficult to achieve. - Public sector funding varies across West Sussex by working with other public sector partners such as District/Borough/Parish and Town Councils as well as the NHS we want to provide equitable funding for services across West Sussex. - 8.
 Young people can struggle to access their local services such as learning and work opportunities.
 The cost of public transport can be a barrier.
 Therefore we will concentrate on working with partners to seek reduced fares and other solutions.